 According to Greek mythology, Icarus was the only son to Daedalus.
 He was a reckless, clumsy child, whose father was an artist and an inventor.
 When King Minos of Crete asked him to build the labyrinth, a maze designed to hide from the world and hold the monstrous Minotaur, the son of Minus's wife, Daedalus did so willingly.
 He managed to create a labyrinth form which the Minotaur could not escape.

-However once Dedalus finished building the labyrinth, he was surprised to when King Minus imprisoned him and Icarus in a tower so that no one would discover the secrets of the labyrinth.
+However, once Dedalus finished building the labyrinth, he was surprised when King Minos imprisoned him and Icarus in a tower so that no one would discover the secrets of the labyrinth.

 Before they began to fly, the father warned Icarus not to fly close to the sun, for fear that the hot sun would dissolve his wings.
 But when they began to fly, the impulsive Icarus was excited by the flight and began to rise up, forgetting his father's warnings.
 As Daedalus feared, the heat of the sun quickly melted the wax of his wings, and Icarus fell down from the sky, plummeting into the sea to his death.

-Since then, the story of Icarus has been a warning sign for people, not to be reckless adventurers who take unnecessary risks, foregoing all precautions.
+Since then, the story of Icarus has been a warning sign for people, not to be reckless adventurers who take unnecessary risks, forgetting all precautions.

 Knossos probably served as the political and commercial center of Minoan culture.
 The antiquities that remain to this day provide an exciting site for the island's visitors.

 At the beginning of the last century, the archaeologist Arthur Evans discovered this vast palace.
 In March 1900, barely a month after he began the excavations, he uncovered the throne hall where Evans then found King Minos' original throne.